christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 ### Extracting the patches from a bank dump

 Now, this is easily the most involved function we have to build.
-The mission is to read the stream of MIDI messages which we have identified to be part of the bank dump stream, and construct a new list of single edit buffer or program buffer messages, which can be stored separately in the database of the Librarian, and also sent into the synth for audition.
+The mission is to read a MIDI message, which we have previously identified to be part of the bank dump stream, and construct a new list of single edit buffer or program buffer messages, which can be stored separately in the database of the Librarian, and also sent into the synth for audition.

-Here is the full example for the Korg MS2000, which has to find the bank dump message, then unescape the sysex, i.e. restore it to 8 bit instead of the 7 bit sysex format (that function can be found in the source code of the adaptation, I don't list it here), and with the extracted partial data it will construct a new edit buffer for each patch loaded, put it into a list and return that list.
+Here is the full example for the Korg MS2000, which has to unescape the sysex, i.e. restore it to 8 bit instead of the 7 bit sysex format (that function can be found in the source code of the adaptation, I don't list it here), and with the extracted partial data it will construct a new edit buffer for each patch loaded, and append it into the result list.
+The return value is again one list of bytes, but it will contain many MIDI messages one after each other.
+Each MIDI message returned is an edit buffer dump message for the Korg MS2000.

-    def extractPatchesFromBank(messages):
+    def extractPatchesFromBank(message):
-        for message in messages:
         if isPartOfBankDump(message):
             channel = message[2] & 0x0f
             data = unescapeSysex(message[5:-1])
+            # There are different files out there with different number of patches (64 or 128), plus the global data
             data_pointer = 0
             result = []
             while data_pointer + 254 < len(data):
                 # Read one more patch
                 next_patch = data[data_pointer:data_pointer + 254]
                 next_program_dump = [0xf0, 0x42, 0x30 | (channel & 0x0f), 0x58, 0x40] + escapeSysex(next_patch) + [0xf7]
+                print("Found patch " + nameFromDump(next_program_dump))
                 result = result + next_program_dump
                 data_pointer = data_pointer + 254
             return result
-            raise Exception("This code can only read a single message of type 'ALL DATA DUMP'") return []
+        raise Exception("This code can only read a single message of type 'ALL DATA DUMP'")

 ### Getting the patch's name